williamtorberntsson/xplanegui/Documentation.md

 - Cannot get information when locked on from XPlaneConnect.

 ## Code
-For installation see README.
+For installation and how to use: see README.md (in source code)
-To see all documented implementations run `npm run jsdoc` and then `npm run open-docs`.

 ### Map
 The map is loaded using ArcGis maps.
 Esri-loader is used to load the map.
 Markers are used to mark own